michaeljdub/michaeljdub/README.md

 # Michael Dub

 My experience is focused on generating revenue and supporting business development for companies.
-Lately I've been building the systems that do the revenue work, in Python and Claude Code, in production.
+Lately I've been building the systems that do the revenue work, in Python and Claude Code.

-The through-line is the same one I've chased my whole career: the gap between an audience and the money it's actually worth.
-I close it with pipelines, not slides.
+The through-line is the same one I've been a part of my whole career: the gap between an audience and the money it's actually worth.
+I close it with pipelines, workflows and developing outcome based commercial narratives.
 Most of what's here started as something I needed and couldn't buy.

-Founder of DXagency and Sweet Chameleon, an AI-powered IP monetization platform.
-Earlier, Viacom/MTV and Time Warner/Time Inc. I write about fandom, IP, and where commercial technology is heading.
+I write about audience and data acquisition, revenue generation, IP monetization, and where commercial technology is heading.

 ### Selected builds